 We are looking for a different type of banker.
 A banker that embraces and accelerates change, is frantically focused on the customer and is a techie at heart.
 A banker who sees herself as an engineer of customer experience rather than a guardian of corporate stability.
 In this pamphlet for the agile banker, I discuss the characteristics of the central figure of a renewed and agile banking organization.
 Some of these bankers are already walking around in big financial institutions, but they may not always be heard or acknowledged.
-Some bankers are agile at heart, but have not been able to express their drive to make banking more responsive.
-For all of them, and for the benefit of those banks wanting to increase their agility, I delve into the 3 traits that makes agile bankers so valuable.

 After the financial crisis hit, many of the bankers I know kept their profiles low.
 Their trade was under scrutiny, many of their colleagues were losing their jobs and the prospects were all but rosy.
 Over the past year, the banking sector has experienced a modest resurgence.
 In the US, 2016 was a good year for big banking stocks and that trend continues.
 It can’t be a reason for bankers to return to pre-crisis attitudes though.
 There are new challenges and opportunities on the horizon.
 Think of the accelerating change of customer behavior, online-only banks, peer-to-peer lending and blockchain technology.
 Banks will need a specific type of people to handle these challenges.

 What describes these agile bankers best, compared to traditional bankers?